tijmenvangulik/ErgometerJS/README.md

 It is possible to add new commands to the command buffer. for this you have to call commandManager.register to register your new command.
-You have to pass on a function because the actual declaration is defered to a later state.
+You have to pass on a function because the actual declaration is deferred to a later state.

 There is one required command property where you define the main command.
 Some long commands like the configuration command have a second detail command.
 You can specify this in the detailCommand property.